 Remember bread wasn't always pre-sliced.
 Keep your options open for future packaging needs.

 Considerations: Consumer demands change constantly, which leads to more sophisticated packaging equipment.
 Don't assume that your company's packaging needs are static.

 Packaging is the hygienic core of a food plant.

-Principle 10: Lean Site Planning and Security - Understand the current governmental and community restrictions for your site.
+Understand the current governmental and community restrictions for your site.

 OK, this is a stretch because even the government doesn't understand the government.
 Bio-security can help food safety and proper planning can keep it lean.

 Considerations: Any zoning, community planning, or building department issues must be identified during planning to ensure that your site will accommodate your design and future operations.
 Also, review access limitations due to security needs.